italia/spid-compliant-certificates-python/.github/pull_request_template.md

 **Scope of the pull request**

 Write here what the pull request does.
-Also mention any issue it solves and/or creates.
+Also mention any issue it closes and/or creates.

-**Solved issues**
+**Closed issues**

-- #123
+- Close #123
-- #456
+- Close #456

 **Added issues**